|

 - If your parents, grandparents, and/or great-grandparents died after 1962, try to locate their entries in the Social Security Death Index (SSDI).

-NOTE: Remember to use the MARRIED name for female relatives in the SSDI and Ellis Island Databases.
+NOTE: Remember to use the MARRIED name for female relatives in the SSDI.
 Record their birth and death dates.

 If you do not know where your ancestor died, make a note of the location listed under Last Residence.